 A: The Cardiac Surgery Program will involve over 85 medical and clinical staff, including surgeons, cardiac anaesthetists, perfusionists, clinical nursing staff, anaesthesia assistants and support staff.

 Q: How many cardiac surgeons will be working in the program?

-A: There will be 3 surgeons at the start of program services at December 2012, with 4-5 surgeons in total over time.
+A: There are three surgeons currently working in the program, with 4-5 surgeons in total over time.